Remotely Manage Message Queuing

 Click Start, point to Programs, point to Administrative Tools, and then click Active Directory Users and Computers.

 On the View menu, click Users, Groups, and Computers as containers, and then click Advanced Features.

 In the console tree, right-click the applicable queue.

 - Active Directory Users and Computers/YourDomain/YourOrganizationalUnit (such as Computers or Domain Controllers)/*YourComputer/*msmq/YourQueueFolder (such as Private Queues for a private queue)/YourQueue/YourMessage

 Complete the desired task as you would when using Computer Management.

-This method can be used only if the local computer belongs to a Windows 2000 or later domain and can contact a domain controller.
+This method can be used only if the local computer belongs to a Windows Server 2008 family domain, a Windows Server 2003 family domain, or a Windows 2000 domain and can contact a domain controller.

 You can create, delete, and change the properties of public queues on remote computers using the Active Directory Users and Computers snap-in only if you have domain administrative credentials and are logged on using a domain user account.

 To open Computer Management on Windows Vista®, click Start, right-click Computer, and then click Manage.

 To open Computer Management on Windows Server® 2008, click Start, point to Programs, point to Administrative Tools, and then click Computer Management.